BIG-Daddy28/D3_force_spread/README.md

 ### Unzip after downloading.
 The data is the JSON file you read.
 If you run it locally, you need to right-click the property on the shortcut in Google Browser, add a space at the end of the target bar--allow-file-access-from-files, and read the JSON on the server without doing so.

-If you have any questions, feel free to contact me.849065628@qq.com
+If you have any questions, feel free to contact me.
+849065628@qq.com